 - assisting with roll calls (helpful for "all hands on deck" meetings)

-- allowing people to identify themselves and their connections
+- directory listing for residents to know who to talk to internally about certain topics, allowing people to identify themselves and their connections

-- helping other residents who are not fully co-aware get a better idea of who else is living in their head with them
+- helping other residents who are not fully co-aware get a better idea of who else is living in the system with them

 - help residents find their way around in an internal landscape

 - help develop interrelationships with residents internally